stefan-hoeck/idris2-tutorial/src/Tutorial/Functor.md

 often cumbersome) to do so.

-1. `map id = id`: Mapping the identity function over a functor must not have any visible effect like changing a container's structure or affecting the side effects perfomed when running an `IO` action.
+1. `map id = id`: Mapping the identity function over a functor must not have any visible effect such as changing a container's structure or affecting the side effects perfomed when running an `IO` action.